 This will output:anqicms platform

-The first letter of each word is capitalized (title case)
+Capitalize the first letter of each word (title format)

 {{ articleTitle|title }}